nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/param_values.PNG)

-As the circuit is valid, with a Zarc in element 4 position, three parameters will appear in the tab of the right side of the panel: 4ZARR, 4ZARQ and 4ZARN; the names are rather self-explaining for the parameters describing a Zarc located in the position 4 of the circuit, with the three parameters describing a parallel RQ.
+As the circuit is valid, with a Zarc in element 4 position and a Zarc in element 5 position, six parameters will appear in the tab of the right side of the panel: 4ZARR, 4ZARQ and 4ZARN and 5ZARR, 5ZARQ and 5ZARN; the names are rather self-explaining for the parameters describing a Zarc located in the position 4 of the circuit and a Zarc in the position 5.
 You can use a RQ element and fix the N to 1 to obtain the equivalent RC circuit.
 The equivalent capacitance for a RQ circuit is C=((RQ)<sup>1/n</sup>)/R.

 For a more complex circuit, you can find on the right side of the screen names such as 2MR1D, 2MQ2D, 2MN2D, 2MR3D, 2MR4D, 2MR5D, and 2MW6D.
 The first number, "2", indicates which element case the device is in.
 The letters "M" and "D" are internal notations that are used by the program to identify the device type, but they are not important for the user.
 The type of device is listed after the "M" notation, such as "R" for resistor or "W" for Warburg.
 The numbering of the devices goes from left to right and top to bottom.

 Overall, the notation is quite straightforward once you become familiar with the conventions used.

 ### Parameters ###
 On this page you can adjust some parameters of the program.
+The parameters by default are loaded from a configuration file named _yappari_configuration.ini that is located in Documents/Labview data, after a first run of the program.
+You can edit or save a default configuration file, see [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands) section.

-In particular the datafile separator _should_ be selected here.
+For reading data the important point to remeber is that the datafile separator _should_ be selected here.
 When reading a MFLI csv file you have probably a _,_ or _;_ separator.
 You need to inspect the data file then select the proper string here.
 For 3 columns, _tabs_ are typically used.
 Note that the separator used here for reading will also be used for exporting the data files.
 By default the separator is set to TAB.

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/parameters.PNG)

 The fitting algorithm (TRDL is the default) and the parameters bounds, if any, can be constrained to certain intervals that are listed on this page.
-Initial limits are rather large, for example, resistors are limited to the range of 1 mOhm to 1 MOhm, capacitors are between 10^-4 and 10^-14, and so on.
+Initial limits are rather large, for example, resistors are limited to the range of 1 mOhm to 1 GOhm, capacitors are between 10^-4 and 10^-15, and so on.
 You may need to adjust these parameters limits.
 The fitting results may depend on the starting parameters since this is a non-linear system.
 You should probably start with TRDL to approach some values close to the solution then proceed with a LM fit.
 Note that esd's of the fitted parameters are calculated only for unconstrained LM fit.

-The fit termination parameters can be adjusted here : by default they are set to 1000 iterations and a stop limit at 10E-8.
+The fit termination parameters can be adjusted here : by default they are set to 1000 iterations and a stop limit at 10E-15 or if you want them, the default values are in the program configuration file which can be edited or saved.
-The parameters by default are loaded from a configuration file named _yappari_configuration.ini that is located in Documents/Labview data, after a first run of the program.
-You can edit or save a default configuration file, see [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands) section.

 #### Max plots ####
 This is the maximum number of plots to show on the graphs (excluding DRT which will show only the first selected dataset).
 It should be small (up to about 200-300) if you are dealing with many datasets.
 The number of plots is determined by the number of selected datasets or this number, whichever is smaller.
 Note that I "decimate" the available data for plots, 3D plot is very slow if you have more than 200-300 datasets.
 Suppose you have 500 datasets selected (you can perform any calculations on all of them), for plotting them it may be better to show only a part, let's say 200.
-The program will "decimate" the 500 datasets and show only 200, some datasets will be skipped for graph.
+The program will "decimate" the 500 datasets and show only 200, equally distributed among the 500.
 The tendencies will still be visible on the graphs, no need to plot all of them.
-If you want, you can, but for more than 500 datasets it will be very slow (slow means a few seconds for 500 datasets plotted on 3D graph, and minutes for 5000 sets on 3D graph, on my desktop computer).
+If you want, you can, but for more than 500 datasets it will be very slow (slow means a few seconds for 500 datasets plotted on 3D graph, and minutes for 3000 datasets on 3D graph, on my desktop computer).

 #### Simulation limits ####
 This is used only for "Simulate" function, it will calculate a spectrum in this range of frequencies having a number of points defined here.
 Useful for testing and simulation.

 #### Advanced commands ####
-Can be used for manual control of program, useful mostly for testing.
-Some commands are not available elsewhere, see more details below.
+These can be used for manual control of program, useful mostly for testing.
+Most of the commands listed here are not available in the regular menu, see more details below (some commands are not very common so I didn't want to make too many entries in the Action menu).
 For instance: to make a Savitzky-Golay smooth of the active datasets :

     smooth